aptos-labs/developer-docs/apps/docusaurus/docs/aptos-keyless/how-keyless-works.md

 title: "How Keyless Works"
 ---

-Aptos Keyless enables a dApp to **derive** a blockchain account from a user's OIDC identity (e.g., the user's Google email address), and to **access** that account after the user successfully signs in to the dApp via the corresponding OIDC provider (e.g., Google).
+Aptos Keyless enables a dApp to **derive** and **access** a blockchain account for a user who successfully signed in to the dApp via an OIDC provider (e.g., Google).
 Importantly, this blockchain account is **scoped to the dApp**.
 This means other dApps, who can similarly sign-in the same user, via the same OIDC provider, are not able to access this account and instead get their own account.

 _But how does this work?_